SCOPE OF THIS CHAPTER

 - Elected members of the authority;

-One member will be appointed as the Panel Chair, ideally within 10 working days of the complainant's request for Stage 3.
+One member will be appointed as the Panel Chair.
 It is good practice that the Chair should not have been employed or an elected member of the authority within the last 3 years.

 The complainant should be notified of the Panel's date and location in writing at least 10 working days before the Review Panel meets and be invited to attend.
 The complainant should also be informed of his entitlement to be accompanied by another person and for this person to speak on his behalf.

-Those persons involved with the investigation at Stage 2 (e.g. the Investigating Officer, and the Independent Person) should also be invited to attend.
+Those persons involved with the investigation at Stage 2 (e.g. the Investigating Officer, the Independent Person, the Adjudication Officer and the Complaints Manager) should also be invited to attend.

 The Chair should make the final decision on attendees (including asking the local authority to make specific members of staff available to provide specialist advice or opinion).